 Oh, yes, that's right.
 So we don't want to turn into a school that's exclusively online, obviously.
-But but for, for creating, for having for being able to attract more students, for example, in the graduate program, we have a couple students now, who are ones in Utah.
-And I don't know where the other one is, but but they're only taking those courses that only enrolled in our program this semester, just because they could do it online.
-Now, I don't know if that's the I don't know if once the virus has gone, they'll come back, they'll come here or whether they'll want to finish the whole program online.
+But- but for- for creating- for having- for being able to attract more students, for example, in the graduate program, we have a couple students now, who are ones in Utah.
+And I don't know where the other one is, but- but they're only taking those courses, they're only enrolled in our program this semester, just because they could do it online.
+Now, I don't know if that's the- I don't know if once the virus has gone, they'll come back- they'll come here or whether they'll want to finish the whole program online.
 I don't know about that.
 Yeah.
-So.
-So yeah.
+So- so yeah.
 So like, I've appreciated learning all this.
 And I'll continue to use it as long as it's useful for me and for the department.
-And but I do not want to replace my in class teaching with that.
+And- but I do not want to replace my in class teaching with that, so...

-So what is one thing you would like people to understand about a professor's point of view during a pandemic?
-Online Teaching is something that a lot of people have not thought about, especially what the teachers/educators are going through?
-We've mostly been focusing on the students perspective, the administration struggles, how do you want people to understand from your perspective, what has happened, and what's going on?
+What is one thing you would like people to understand about a professor's point of view during a pandemic since online teaching is something that a lot of people have not thought about, especially what the teachers, the educators are going through?
+We've mostly been focusing on the students' perspective, the administration struggles.
+How do you want people to understand from your perspective, what has happened, and what's going on?

-I think the probably the, the thing that people may not understand is how much extra effort and work it took to take to transform an entire faculty in a matter of, really five months.
-From a faculty that's primarily classroom focus.
-And to transfer that into an entire faculty that can teach online.
+I think the probably the- the thing that people may not understand is how much extra effort and work it took to take- to transform an entire faculty in a matter of, really five months from a faculty that's primarily classroom focus and to transfer that into an entire faculty that can teach online.
 I think that's been a really big commitment by the faculty.
-And, and in the face, in the face also of the uncertainty of, of keeping jobs, a lot of faculty that, that lost their jobs are not our full time faculty, but our adjunct faculty.
-And in the uncertainty of what's going to happen, what happened to our benefits or benefits have been cut.
+And- and in the face- in the face also of the uncertainty of- of keeping jobs, a lot of faculty that- that lost their jobs, not our full time faculty, but our adjunct faculty.
+And in the uncertainty of what's going to happen-what happened to our benefits, our benefits have been cut.
 And whether we'll ever get that back or not.
 Who knows.
 And our salaries have been cut.
 And I think we all understand why.
-And I don't think anybody would, not many people oppose the idea.
-Because it had to be done.
-But it but there was a lot of a lot of stuff was going on, affecting our lives.
+And I don't think anybody would- not many people oppose the idea because it had to be done.
+But it-but there was a lot of- a lot of stuff was going on, affecting our lives.
 And I think that our faculty at St. Mary's stepped up in a big way, and have done a great job.
-But you know, we just just did what we had to do, and I'm not sure how many people out there in the world really know much about that.
-Lots of times, that lots of times people say oh, a university professor, he teaches you teaches two courses a day.
-And then he goes home, right.
+But you know, we just- just did what we had to do, and I'm not sure how many people out there in the world really know much about that.
+Lots of times- lots of times people say, "Oh, a university professor, he teaches- he teaches two courses a day.
+And then he goes home, right?" [laughs]

-I've seen you in office.
-I know how much work you put into it.
+That's not the case, I know.
+I've seen you in office [unintelligible] ...so I know how much work you put into it.